Maine Auto Dealer Bond— $25K to $100K by Annual Volume

 File your complete application with the Maine Secretary of State, Bureau of Motor Vehicles.
 Pass the facility inspection.
 Allow 3-5 weeks for processing and approval.

 Maine ties your bond amount to the number of vehicles you sold in the previous year.
 Dealers selling 1-50 vehicles need a $25,000 bond.
 Dealers selling 51-100 vehicles need $50,000.
 Dealers selling 101-150 vehicles need $75,000.
 Dealers selling 151 or more need $100,000.
 New dealers with no sales history typically start at the $25,000 tier.
-Your bond amount is adjusted at renewal based on your actual sales volume as reported to the Bureau of Motor Vehicles.
+The Bureau of Motor Vehicles reviews your tier annually through title transaction records.

 MVD-390 is the official "Surety Bond for Motor Vehicle Dealer" form issued by the Maine Secretary of State, Bureau of Motor Vehicles.
-This form must be completed by your surety company and filed with your dealer license application.
-The bond runs concurrently with your dealer license period and terminates at 11:59 PM on the last day of your license period.
+Your surety company completes this form — not you.
+It specifies the bond amount, the dealer name, and the effective period.
+The bond runs concurrently with your dealer license and terminates at 11:59 PM on the last day of your license period.
 The form was last revised in September 2021.

-How much does a Maine dealer bond cost?
+How much does a Maine dealer bond cost at each tier?

 Costs depend on your tier.
 For the $25,000 bond (1-50 vehicles), expect $250-$2,500 annually.
 The $50,000 bond (51-100 vehicles) costs $500-$5,000.
 The $75,000 bond costs $750-$7,500.
 The $100,000 bond costs $1,000-$10,000.
 Your exact rate within these ranges depends on credit score, financial strength, and claims history.
 Excellent credit (750+) gets the lowest rates at 1-2%.